-COVID VACCINATION CLINIC, CAIRO 2021 Vaccination clinic Cairo In March of 2021, IDPH requested IMERT to assist the Southern Seven Local Health Department with a vaccination clinic.
+COVID VACCINATION CLINIC, CAIRO - MARCH 2021

+In March of 2021, IDPH requested IMERT to assist the Southern Seven Local Health Department with a vaccination clinic.
 The Illinois National Guard were on site distributing the vaccine along with other agencies supporting the vaccination initiative.

-IMERT sent two nurses and the Logistics Chief to assist the local effort.
-FORT MASSAC MASS CASUALTY EXERCISE, METROPOLIS - OCTOBER 2019 This exercise included a full-scale interagency exercise that included integration with Air Medical Services and the emergency set-up of a trauma treatment site at the Orthopedic Institute Surgery Center.
+FORT MASSAC MASS CASUALTY EXERCISE, METROPOLIS - OCTOBER 2019

+This exercise included a full-scale interagency exercise that included integration with Air Medical Services and the emergency set-up of a trauma treatment site at the Orthopedic Institute Surgery Center.
 Other agencies included Metropolis EMA, Fire Department and EMS, Metropolis Police Department, Illinois Department of Natural Resources, and Massac Co.
 EMS.

-OPERATION POWER PLAY 2019 This was a large full-scale exercise with hundreds of participants located on the campus of Illinois Institute of Technology in Chicago.
-IMERT was requested by the Chicago OEMC to be on site to mitigate/manage any medical issues.
-This provided an opportunity for IMERT to integrate operations with multiple agencies.
+OPERATION POWER PLAY - MAY 2019 This was a large full-scale exercise with hundreds of participants located on the campus of Illinois Institute of Technology in Chicago.
+The Chicago OEMC requested IMERT to be on site to mitigate/manage any medical issues.
+This provided an opportunity for IMERT to integrate operations with multiple agencies in the city of Chicago and nearby suburbs.

-FORT MASSAC MASS CASUALTY EXERCISE METROPOLIS - OCTOBER 2018 An interagency disaster drill was held ahead of the Fort Massac Reenactment event.
-The scenario involved a car driving through a crowd of children causing several injuries.
+FORT MASSAC MASS CASUALTY EXERCISE METROPOLIS - OCTOBER 2018

+An interagency disaster drill was conducted ahead of the Fort Massac Reenactment event.
+The scenario involved a car driving through a crowd of children causing multiple injuries.
 IMERT worked with local Fire and EMS to triage, stabilize and transport victims.
 Volunteer Boy Scouts and others were moulaged and portrayed victims.